Samhain is just around the corner. We can feel the energy quickening as we approach the Witches’ New Year.

-Pagans used to believe that the a new day began at sunset and finished at the following sunset.
+Traditionally, many Pagans believe that a new day begins at sunset and finishes the following sunset.
 This is why you will see different dates for the Sabbats.
 Sometimes Samhain is listed on some calendars as October 31st and sometimes you will see it on November 1st.
 While Samhain eve is when we typically celebrate there is nothing stopping you to also celebrate November 1st or to continue your celebrations from the previous evening.

 Symbols of the Samhain:

 Jack-o-lanterns – there is much folklore surrounding jack-o-lanterns.
 In Pagan Ireland they were carved out of hollowed turnips.
 Sometimes they were carried as lanterns to guide people home in the dark, but they were also used to scare away evil spirits.
-Pumpkins have become the modern tradition.
-The Jack-o-lantern represents the God in his vegetative aspect.
+Pumpkins have become part of the modern traditions.
+In some circles the Jack-o-lantern represents the God in his vegetative aspect.

 Black cats – black cats (and just cats themselves) have a long history with witches.
-Believed to be familiars, cats are steeped in lore.
+The most recognizable of familiars, cats are steeped in lore.
 Cats are said to possess great psychic powers and magick.
 They aid us in divination and spellwork.
 It is easy to see why the black cat became such a popular symbol, though Non-Pagan folk tend to use them as a decoration because it is believed that black cats are evil and cause bad luck.
 To each their own I suppose.

 Colours black and orange – black as we know is often associated with death so it makes sense that this would be a traditional colour.
-But remember also that black counteracts negative energy and neutralizes it.
-This makes it a good colour to use when the veil is thin and we need a certain amount of protection.
+But remember that black also counteracts negative energy and is used to banish.
 Black is also symbolic of many Pagan deities that rule the underworld.

 There are many other symbols of Samhain but these are the most basic and easiest to incorporate into your festivities.

 When I first started down the Pagan path, I found it difficult to change my mindset that a new year happens before a new calendar year.
-As we grow and experience, a natural shift will occur.
+As we grow and experience being tuned into the seasons, a natural shift will occur.
 You will be more aware of what Mother Nature is doing rather than numbers on a page.
 Embrace the coming season to work on yourself and build your own traditions.
-Keep close to family and friends as the weather gets cold and know that the Goddess is always there with Her light to guide the way and keep you warm.
+Keep close to family and friends as the weather gets colder and know that the Goddess is always there with Her light to guide the way and keep you warm.